jonorn82/duplication-finder/README.md

 # Usage
-You can search in multiple source locations
+You can search for duplicates in multiple source locations

 python dupFinder.py "dest-path-for-duplicates" "source-path" "source-path2" "source-path3"